The Bankrate promise

 What is an NFT?

 An NFT is a kind of digital asset that is unique – that is, non-fungible.
 An NFT can represent a number of digital properties, including artwork, collectibles, video snippets, an item from a video game or even a music album, among others.
-Music group Kings of Leon issued its recent album via an NFT that entitles users to download the album and related artwork.
+Music group Kings of Leon issued its 2021 album via an NFT that entitles users to download the album and related artwork.

 “It can’t be traded with another one, like a dollar can be traded for another dollar,” says Dr. Richard Smith, CEO of The Foundation for the Study of Cycles, explaining non-fungibility.